Last Updated on May 11, 2022 by Shaun Snapp

 For this reason, Eric Siegel proposes that the use of the term AI be terminated.

 It’s time for term “AI” to be “terminated.”
 Mean what you say and say what you mean.
 If you’re talking about machine learning, call it machine learning.
 The buzzword “AI” is doing more harm than good.
 It may sometimes help with publicity, but to at least the same degree, it misleads.
 AI isn’t a thing.
 It’s vaporware.
 Don’t sell it and don’t buy it.

 There is a complete lack of specificity concerning the term AI.
-It is a way for companies seeking funding or consulting firms wishing to sell projects to make a claim of something leading edge, without having to specify the method they are using.
+It is a way for companies seeking funding or consulting firms wishing to sell projects to claim something leading edge without having to specify the method they are using.
 Nearly all claims around AI fall into this category.
-Still, this quotation from an article around how movie studios might use AI to improve their box office returns is a specific example.
+This quotation from an article around how movie studios might use AI to improve their box office returns is a specific example.

-And the Dr. R. M. Needham when writing in the 1973 Lighthill report on AI in the UK also proposed that the term AI was not a good one.
+And Dr. R. M. Needham, when writing in the 1973 Lighthill report on AI in the UK, also proposed that the term AI was not a good one.